-- Make application to the College; be unconditionally accepted. - Have at least a "C' average (2.0 grade point average on a 4.0 scale) on all course work transferred in and/or taken at Calhoun.
+- Make application to the College; be unconditionally accepted. - Have at least a "C' average (2.0 grade point average on a 4.0 scale) on all course work transferred in and/or taken at Calhoun. - Provide verification from the institution at which nursing courses were taken that the student is eligible to return to that nursing program.

-- Provide verification from the institution at which nursing courses were taken that the student is eligible to return to that nursing program. - Have passing credit (a grade of "C' or above) on all prerequisite and LPN courses required in the Practical Nursing curriculum.
+Have passing credit (a grade of "C" or above) on all prerequisite and LPN courses required in the Practical Nursing curriculum.

 Upon submission of documented proof of the above, an evaluation of nursing courses taken will be made.
 Additional materials may be required in order for nursing courses to be evaluated.
-Applicants having had nursing courses other than those in Calhoun's Practical Nursing Curriculum may be required to demonstrate nursing knowledge and skills.
+Applicants may be required to demonstrate nursing knowledge and skills.
 Applicants will then be notified as to where in the Associate Degree Nursing curriculum they will be accepted.
 Applicants will be admitted into the program based on class space availability.